mydeveloperday/mydeveloperday.github.io/index.md

-# Building a Peloton App  (2020)
+# Building a Peloton Companion App  (2020)

-COVID19 caused a turning point for myself, this site is to document a project that transformed me.
+During the 2020 COVID lockdown, I took up indoor cycling as my exercise, below is the account of what I did during those many months, how I enjoyed it, how it improved my health and how I have gone on to make this into a hobby project.

-I'm a 50+ software developer who has a very sedentary life, as such at the beginning of 2020 I was closer to 18 stone than I'd like to admit.
-I have a gym membership but I found it increasingly hard to get myself to the gym more than one or twice a week and I wasn't really loosing any weight.
+I'm a 50+ software developer who has a very sedentary job, as such at the beginning of 2020 I was closer to 18 stone than I'd like to admit.
+I have a gym membership but I found it increasingly hard to get myself to the gym more than one or twice a week and I wasn't really loosing any weight from my visits

 I suffer from high blood pressure, following a trip to the opticions he advise I see a doctor my blood pressure was very high it wasn't unusal for it to be 180/115, I'd often feel flushed in the face.
 Ther doctor put me on medication and although this seems partially an inherited disorder (both my parents take medication) I struggled to get it down much below 130/90, The medication also had side effect of making my legs swell.
 I just didn't feel good especially when I had to travel abroad